Space Oddity: Album version

-In June 1969, after Bowie left Deram, Pitt negotiated a one-album deal, with options for a further one or two albums, with Mercury Records and its UK subsidiary Philips.
-Mercury executives had heard an audition tape that included the demo of "Space Oddity" Bowie and Hutchinson recorded in early 1969.
-The search for a producer began.
-After Beatles' producer George Martin turned down the project, Pitt hired Tony Visconti, who produced Bowie's later Deram sessions, to produce the album.
-Before recording for the album began, "Space Oddity" had been selected as the lead single.
-Visconti, however, saw it as a "novelty record"; in 2016, he told Yahoo!
-Music he found it derivative of works by the Beatles and Simon & Garfunkel, calling it "a cheap shot – a gimmick to cash in on the moonshot".
-Visconti produced the rest of the album but passed production responsibility for "Space Oddity" to Bowie's former engineer Gus Dudgeon.
-Dudgeon had worked as an engineer with Bowie on his Deram recordings.
-On hearing Bowie's demo, Dudgeon said it was "unbelievable"; he and Bowie then planned "every detail" of the recording.
+In June 1969, Pitt negotiated a one-album deal, with options for a further one or two albums, with Mercury Records and its UK subsidiary Philips.
+Mercury executives had heard one of the "Space Oddity" demos earlier in 1969.
+After Beatles' producer George Martin turned down the project, Pitt hired Tony Visconti, who produced Bowie's later Deram sessions.
+"Space Oddity" had been selected as the lead single in advance.
+Visconti, however, saw it as a "novelty record" and "a gimmick to cash in on the moonshot".
+He declined to produce the song, passing production responsibility to Bowie's former engineer Gus Dudgeon; Visconti produced the rest of the album.
+On hearing Bowie's demo, Dudgeon said it was "unbelievable"; he and Bowie planned "every detail" of the recording.

-Work on the album version of "Space Oddity" and its B-side "Wild Eyed Boy from Freecloud" began at Trident Studios in London on 20 June 1969.
-Bowie fell ill with conjunctivitis and overdubs were completed a few days later.
+Work on the album version of "Space Oddity" and its B-side, "Wild Eyed Boy from Freecloud", began at Trident Studios in London on 20 June 1969.
 Mercury insisted the single was released the following month, ahead of the Apollo 11 Moon landing.
-Guitarist Mick Wayne of the British band Junior's Eyes and keyboardist Rick Wakeman were brought on at Visconti's suggestion, while composer Paul Buckmaster was hired to arrange the orchestra, which consisted of eight violins, two violas, two cellos, two arco basses, two flutes and an organ.
-Buckmaster became an integral part in Bowie's songwriting; he advised Bowie to focus on creating the overall sound rather than the narrative.
-Dudgeon hired bassist Herbie Flowers and drummer Terry Cox of the folk band Pentangle, and Bowie on acoustic guitar and Stylophone completed the lineup.
+The guitarist Mick Wayne of the British band Junior's Eyes and the keyboardist Rick Wakeman were brought on at Visconti's suggestion, while the composer Paul Buckmaster was hired to arrange the orchestra, which consisted of eight violins, two violas, two cellos, two arco basses, two flutes and an organ.
+Buckmaster advised Bowie to focus on creating the overall sound rather than the narrative.
+Dudgeon hired the bassist Herbie Flowers and the drummer Terry Cox of the folk band Pentangle, while Bowie played acoustic guitar and Stylophone.
 Bowie later said he added the Stylophone at Marc Bolan's suggestion; "[Bolan] said, you like this kind of stuff, do something with it.
 And I put it on 'Space Oddity', so it served me well."
+Bowie fell ill with conjunctivitis and overdubs were completed a few days later.